COVID-19 – What is Allens doing?

 The welfare of our people is at the forefront of our thinking, but we are also focussed on continuing to offer our clients the service to which they are accustomed.

 We have implemented safeguards that meet official Australian Government COVID-19 guidelines and taken additional steps aimed at minimising the potential impact.

 Our ongoing priority is the health and wellbeing of our people, our clients and our communities across all of our jurisdictions.
 From Monday, 4 May 2020, Allens offices in Papua New Guinea and Vietnam are operating as normal.
-Our Australian employees continue to work remotely however our Perth office is open for staff who wish to operate from the office.
+Our Australian employees continue to work remotely however our Sydney, Perth and Brisbane offices are open for staff who wish to operate from the office.
 How we approach returning to our various offices will depend on local conditions so we will have different arrangements in place in different locations.

 All our lawyers and the majority of our support staff are issued with secure laptops which they use every day and can connect to the Allens network remotely.

 Many of our people work remotely on a regular basis.
 We have taken steps to ensure that we have the training, equipment and support in place to assist our people working from home for an extended period, and to ensure our IT systems are able to manage the increased number of remote connections.

 We will maintain limited access to our offices for the purpose of critical business or client needs.
 For the safety of our people, clients and community, we ask that you do not visit our office if in the last 14 days:

 - you have come into direct contact with a confirmed case of COVID-19; or